 Rather than hiring a plasterer to cover over the window, I thought a DIY panel wall would be a cost-effective solution.
 You can buy ready-made VJ wall panels from Bunnings but I had my heart set on something with a slimmer and more pronounced profile.
 Unfortunately, the product I was looking into would have cost thousands!
 So we painstakingly created our own version using individual pieces of timber and spacers.
 While it’s not perfect, I’m pretty darn impressed with our efforts!

 At the moment, the furniture in here is fairly basic — simple Kmart desk and IKEA work chair.
-I did splurge a little on that petrol blue armchair that I just had to have from Adairs.
-When I find a table and office chairs I love, I’ll switch these over but for now these pieces do the trick.
+I did splurge a little on that petrol blue armchair I just had to have from Adairs and in time, I’ll replace the other furniture.
+But for now these pieces do the trick 😉

 A dedicated space for blogging, styling, content creation and design work…

 Style Curator has changed a lot over the years.
 What started as simply a blog where I would feature other people’s projects and design news, has morphed into a content creation studio.

 Now my days are spent shooting photos or videos for brands, or writing content on behalf of brands for other media sites… as well as what you see here on SC.
 I’ve also gone from being on the sidelines of design, simply writing about other people’s work, to getting stuck into many of my own projects.